 We are creating a vibrant new neighbourhood in Knoxfield, with diverse housing and open recreational spaces for the community to enjoy.

 The site at 609-621 Burwood Highway was formerly used as a Department of Environment, Land, Water and Planning (DELWP) horticultural research facility.
 As the Victorian Government’s property developer, we are revitalising the site to deliver much needed housing, open space as well as a mixed use zone which could include such things as retail and other services for the community.

-Following extensive development work and community consultation, we have now lodged permit applications with Knox City Council for the first residential subdivision and the proposed wetland.
-Subject to a range of approvals, sales and construction are planned to commence in early to mid-2022.
+Following extensive development work and community consultation, we have now lodged permit applications with Knox City Council for the first two stages of the residential subdivision and the proposed wetland.
+Subject to a range of approvals, sales and construction are planned to commence in 2023.

 19.2ha project area

 10% affordable housing proposed

 1 mixed use area for small retail & community spaces

 - First phase of community engagement - four focus groups held to understand the community’s needs and wants for Knoxfield

 - Draft master plan developed by project and consultant team, incorporating community feedback

 - Community engagement seeking feedback on the draft master plan